NEXT Financial Group Inc Boosts Position in Equinix Inc (NASDAQ:EQIX)

 In related news, CEO Charles J. Meyers sold 2,590 shares of the business’s stock in a transaction that occurred on Wednesday, September 2nd.
 The stock was sold at an average price of $787.31, for a total value of $2,039,132.90.
 Also, insider Brandi Galvin Morandi sold 1,069 shares of the business’s stock in a transaction that occurred on Monday, August 3rd.
 The stock was sold at an average price of $776.64, for a total value of $830,228.16.
 Following the completion of the sale, the insider now owns 16,137 shares of the company’s stock, valued at $12,532,639.68.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 6,807 shares of company stock valued at $5,333,657.
 0.51% of the stock is owned by corporate insiders.

 Equinix (NASDAQ:EQIX) last announced its quarterly earnings results on Wednesday, July 29th.
 The financial services provider reported $1.52 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $5.40 by ($3.88).
 The firm had revenue of $1.47 billion for the quarter, compared to analyst estimates of $1.46 billion.
 Equinix had a net margin of 8.69% and a return on equity of 5.43%.
 The firm’s quarterly revenue was up 6.1% compared to the same quarter last year.
 During the same quarter in the prior year, the firm earned $1.69 earnings per share.
-On average, equities research analysts anticipate that Equinix Inc will post 21.72 earnings per share for the current year.
+As a group, equities research analysts predict that Equinix Inc will post 21.72 earnings per share for the current year.

 EQIX has been the topic of a number of recent analyst reports.
-BidaskClub cut shares of Equinix from a “buy” rating to a “hold” rating in a research note on Friday.
-SunTrust Banks lifted their price objective on shares of Equinix from $750.00 to $820.00 and gave the company a “buy” rating in a research note on Thursday, July 30th.
-Morgan Stanley lifted their price objective on shares of Equinix from $670.00 to $712.00 and gave the company an “equal weight” rating in a research note on Tuesday, September 29th.
+Jefferies Financial Group restated a “buy” rating and set a $824.00 price objective on shares of Equinix in a research note on Tuesday, August 11th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Equinix from $760.00 to $850.00 and gave the company a “buy” rating in a research note on Wednesday, August 5th.
+Stifel Nicolaus lifted their price objective on shares of Equinix from $795.00 to $875.00 and gave the company a “buy” rating in a research note on Thursday, July 30th.
 Wells Fargo & Company lifted their price objective on shares of Equinix from $790.00 to $840.00 and gave the company an “overweight” rating in a research note on Thursday, July 30th.
-Finally, Stifel Nicolaus lifted their price objective on shares of Equinix from $795.00 to $875.00 and gave the company a “buy” rating in a research note on Thursday, July 30th.
+Finally, Citigroup lifted their price objective on shares of Equinix from $754.00 to $883.00 and gave the company a “buy” rating in a research note on Thursday, July 30th.
 Four analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company.
 Equinix currently has an average rating of “Buy” and an average price target of $791.40.

 Equinix Profile